- Entrepreneurs should continue learning throughout their careers.

 9. Failure is not defeat.

 Take the experience and learn from it.
 Retrace your steps and figure out exactly where you went wrong.
 If you have the resources to immediately try again, do so, while employing the knowledge you gained from your mistakes.
 If you can't keep going right away, hold on to that knowledge and wait for your next opportunity.

-10. You're never done learning.
+10. Entrepreneurs are never done learning.

 You might have thought you knew everything when you were in high school, but you quickly discovered you were wrong.
 Having a successful startup doesn't mean you have nothing left to learn about entrepreneurship.
 Always be open to lessons from others in and out of your industry.
 The world is like a university, and your business is just one small course in it.

-Additional reporting by Carlyann Edwards.
+Additional reporting by Carlyann Edwards and Nicole Fallon.